stratapp-ai/stratapp-ai.github.io/referrers-partners.md

 ### **Disclaimers & Limitations of Liability**

-Use of the #stratapp product by you, or any Referrer or Client referred to us by you, is subject to the Terms displayed on the Company’s website.
+Use of the #stratapp product by you, or any Referrer or Client referred to us by you, is subject to the [terms](https://stratappsaas.com/terms/ "#stratapp terms of use") displayed on the Company’s website.

 ### **Confidential Information**